Ratne/Memsion/README.md

 # Memsion
-## _Member platform made for infusionsoft_
+## _Member platform made for Keap Max Classico / Infusionsoft_

-Memsion is an open source member platform based on infusionsoft user tag where the user can access to a custom membership platform and watch their video resources
+Memsion is an open source member platform based on Keap max classic user tag where the user can access to a custom membership platform and watch their video resources

-Nodejs & Vuejs-powered
+Nodejs & Vue3-powered

 ## Features